Particl-Community/academy/in-depth/indepth_part_coin.rst

 Staking Specifications
 ----------------------

-Particl uses the Particl Proof-of-Stake (PPoS) consensus mechanism which pays back interest in dividend-like payments to **stakers** in exchange for securing the network.
+Particl uses the Particl Proof-of-Stake (PPoS) consensus mechanism which pays back interest in dividend-like payments to stakers in exchange for securing the network.
 PPoS offers many secure staking options that lets you effortlessly reap the benefits of staking without any of its typical security risks.

-In particular, Particl's **cold staking** mechanism allows you to earn an interest on the PART coins you own even when they're stored offline.
+In particular, Particl's cold staking mechanism allows you to earn an interest on the PART coins you own even when they're stored offline.
 That also includes funds stored on a cold wallet, a hardware device (i.e. Ledger Nano), a phone, a cloud server, or even just a piece of paper.
 Cold staking also lets you earn rewards more often by teaming up with other stakers.
-This is done by joining a **staking pool**.
+This is done by joining a staking pool.

 +-----------------------------+------------------------+
 | **Staking Revenue**         | 2% to ~5% per year     |